nsmryan/nsmryan.github.io/posts/2018-12-31-Flight-Software-Components-Events.markdown

 author: Noah Ryan
 ---
 This is the first in a series of posts on different software components that I've seen in flight software systems.
-This continues the theme of this blog as a place to talk about what flight software is like (for NASA drone a space systems, mostly in earth observation instruments and research systems).
+This continues the theme of this blog as a place to talk about what flight software is like for me at NASA Langley, where I work on science instruments for space, and some drone work on the ground.

-It seems like programs in a particular domain have certain components that are expected when you produce a production program.
+It seems like programs in a particular programming domain there are certain software components that are in just about every production program.
 I see this in games where there is always some kind rendering engine, often a physics engine, perhaps logging, events, user input handling, configuration management, and all sorts of things.
 Its the same in flight software- most large flight software systems seem to have certain components, and it is useful to understand what they are and what they look like.

 I will go over as many of these systems as I can, and give some experience with uses and problems involves, different design choices, and anything else I can think of.
+The discussion will be colored by my experience in class C and class B software for science applications, which I know is different from human spaceflight, different from purely research code, and different from how many are doing things in industry.

-To be clear, the systems I've looked at are a handful of systems for scientific instruments, and of course [cFE/CFS](https://github.com/nasa/cFE).
+In other words, understand what I say here in context- I have 7 years of experience in flight software at NASA, but that doesn't make me an expert on space or even NASA software.

-There are many flight software systems out there, and I'm sure more variations of these themes then I'm aware of.
-Hopefully my experiences are still useful.
+The discussion will focus on Langley software p have worked on, as well as of course the NASA flight software system [cFE/CFS](https://github.com/nasa/cFE).

 # Events